jaywcjlove/hotkeys-js/README.md

 // unbind 'a' handler
 hotkeys.unbind('a');

-// unbind a hotkeys only for a single scope
+// Unbind a hotkeys only for a single scope
-// when no scope is specified it defaults to the current scope (hotkeys.getScope()) hotkeys.unbind('o, enter', 'issues');
+// If no scope is specified it defaults to the current scope (hotkeys.getScope()) hotkeys.unbind('o, enter', 'issues');
 hotkeys.unbind('o, enter', 'files');
 ```